 Expert Treatment of the Skull and Facial Bones

 Craniofacial surgery refers to treating abnormalities, deformities, or birth defects of the bones in the skull and face.
-Treating these types of cases requires delicate care, and Dr. Christopher Galea and Dr. William Curtis are board-certified surgeons and physicians who has undergone extensive training to specialize in this treatment.
+Treating these types of cases requires delicate care, and Dr. Christopher Galea is a board-certified surgeon and physician who has undergone extensive training to specialize in this treatment.
 Dr. Galea is the region’s only fellowship-trained Pediatric Cleft and Craniofacial Surgeon.

 Diagnosing Craniofacial Problems

 Signs of a craniofacial abnormality may include difficulty breathing, eating, speaking, or increased pressure in the skull.
 Rare syndromes affect the shape of the head, which can be more closely analyzed through detailed digital imaging.
 If you have been referred to Northern Nevada Oral & Maxillofacial Surgery for a craniofacial treatment, Dr. Galea will perform an examination and take 3D scans of the child's head and face to design a custom treatment plan.

 There are many types of craniofacial abnormalities that often occur while a fetus is developing during pregnancy, or as a result of disease or trauma.
 Craniofacial conditions are unique; some are more common, like cleft lip and palate, and others are rare.
 Some of these conditions include these and more: